gao-sun/github-vsc/README.md

-# This project may violate GitHub Actions usage, so I'm going to archive the repo soon.
+# This project may violate GitHub Actions usage policy, so I'm going to archive the repo soon.
 Please consider using other alternatives.
 Thanks.

 # GitHub VSC